Yuniac/Quranic-Snippets/README.md

 ## Contributing:

-As I said eariler this project is for Allah's sake and it's open source, feel free to clone this repo and do whatever changes you like/think are necessary and submit them in a PR.
+As I said earlier this project is for Allah's sake and it's open source, feel free to clone this repo and do whatever changes you like/think are necessary and submit them in a PR.